 The Difference Between Silicon And Silicone

-For us to get silicon in its pure form, we have to remove the oxygen by mixing it with carbon coals and heating it in a fiery furnace of 2000 degrees Celsius and above.
+To get silicon in its pure form, you have to remove the oxygen by mixing it with carbon and heating it in a furnace above 2000 degrees Celsius.
+The carbon reacts with the oxygen in the quartz and converts it into carbon dioxide, leaving pure silicon behind.

-On the other hand, Silicone is a synthetic rubber-like polymer that contains silicon, oxygen, carbon, and hydrogen.
+Silicone, on the other hand, is a synthetic rubber-like polymer that contains silicon, oxygen, carbon, and hydrogen.
+It can be found in solid, liquid, or gel form.

 How To Extract Silicon From Silica Sand